Napa River Citizen Science Project (2025-2026)

 Why Native Plants?

-Native plants are not only beautiful, they also benefit our ecosystem in multiple ways.
+Native plants are not only beautiful, they also benefit our local water quality and larger ecosystem in multiple ways.
 Native plants require less water than non-native plants, and their robust root systems help filter and clean water before it runs off or percolates into the ground.
 Native plants don't rely on chemical fertilizers, and they provide food and shelter for native pollinators and wildlife.

-We’re providing free native plants to residents in the 94590 and 94589 zip codes, directly addressing local environmental challenges and fostering community resilience.
+We’re providing native plants to help address local environmental challenges and foster community resilience.

 Educational Outreach:

 Our outreach team is committed to educating the community about the benefits of native plants and the vital role they play in ecological restoration.
-Through active social media campaigns and in-person plant outreach events, we provide resources, guidance, and free native plants to empower local residents to enhance their landscapes and contribute to a healthier Napa River ecosystem.
+Through in-person plant outreach events and our social media channels, we provide resources, guidance, and native plants to empower local residents to enhance their landscapes and contribute to a healthier Napa River ecosystem at the same time.

-Our project is dedicated to improving water quality along the Napa River through community-driven efforts.
-By utilizing grassroots citizen science, we’re taking the first steps toward a cleaner, healthier river.
-Our team will help collect and test water samples for major pollutants, providing critical data to guide future conservation efforts.
+By utilizing grassroots citizen science and forming partnerships with local NGOs, public school teachers, and community advocates, we’re taking the first steps toward a cleaner, healthier river.
+Our team is collecting and analyzing water samples for major pollutants, providing critical baseline data to guide future conservation efforts.

 Strategic Fieldwork